Apparently Sharks Like Jazz Music, Study Finds

 https://www.instagram.com/p/BerFUOYD2qg/?hl=en&taken-by=macquarieuni

-Often during cage diving activities, researchers and divers will have stated that it’s suggested sharks associate the sound of boat engines with food.
-This recent finding, revolving around sharks, jazz, and sound associations, conditioning, and an attempt to stop discrimination against sharks has been published in Animal Cognition.
+Often during cage diving activities, researchers and divers have stated that it was suggested sharks associate the sound of boat engines with food.
+This recent finding, involving around sharks, jazz, sound associations, conditioning, and an attempt to stop discrimination against sharks, has been published in Animal Cognition.

 During this musical shark feeding experiment, the scientists played both jazz and classical music.
 Music would be played near the feeding area, and eventually sharks seemed to associate the jazz music specifically with food.
-Associate Professor Culum Brown of the Department of Biological Sciences and the leader of The Fish Lab noted the same could not be said for these same five sharks when it came to classical music.
+Associate Professor Culum Brown of the Department of Biological Sciences and the leader of the Fish Lab noted the same could not be said for these same five sharks when it came to classical music.

 “It was obvious that the sharks knew that they had to do something when the classical music was played, but they couldn’t figure out that they had to go to a different location.”

-In fact, these scientists tried to be tricky with the sharks, to truly find out how well the association was working.
+In fact, the scientists tried to be tricky with the sharks, to truly find out how well the association was working.
 In an effort to rule out variables, they played the music in two different locations, each one a different genre paired with a food reward.
 Professor Brown said the task was “harder than it seemed” and believes that with more time and training, the sharks would have figured it out even more so.